trevorHsu/docxload/README.md

 <br>

 > **docxload** is a tool for generating .docx files, which is developed based upon [docx][docx-url].
-The library **docx** has rich configuration to meet most of demand about setting document content and content style, but its detailed configuration rules sometimes would generate a relatively complexed code.
-When there are too many document style or content, **docx**'s nested style code would bring low-readable code which is not good for code maintenance.
+The package **docx** has rich configuration to meet most of demand about setting document content and content style, but its detailed configuration rules sometimes would generate a relatively complexed code.
+When there are too many document style or content, **docx**'s nested style code would bring low-readable code which is not good for maintenance.
 <br><br>
 **docxload** simplifies **docx**'s configuration.
 It uses tag string to represent **docx**'s class and generates docx configuration by combining different tags, which is easier to code and to read.